Skip to main content

 I routinely see a number of new patients seeking help for various types of foot and lower extremity ailments after starting a new exercise program.
 An unstable foot structure coupled with the introduction of new stresses on the foot due to exercise can cause knee, ankle, heel, arch and forefoot pain.

 It is important to realize your body tissues have adapted to your sedentary lifestyle.
 Any new exercise program will cause stretching, pulling, twisting and bending to your ligaments that connect your bones together and the muscles and tendons that move your bone joints.
-This new activity will change the length of these body tissues causing damage.
-If you rest these body tissues they will heal and become stronger for the next session of exercise.

 If you approach your exercise program without the proper amount of rest and recovery between exercise sessions you can cause overuse damage to your ligaments, tendons, muscles and their attachments to bone.
 For instance, heel pain can be caused by pulling away of the plantar fascia away from the heel bone.
 The plantar fascia gets stretched because the unstable foot will bend as the heel lifts off the ground while walking or running.
 You will complain of pain as your heel hits the ground first thing in the morning.
 This pain can get worse if you try to walk through the pain.